 Busting Down Dealership Data Silos

-Remember, your customers view the dealership as one company, not separate departments.
-They expect you to know their history and proactively tailor messages and offers that are provided to them throughout their journey.
-Essentially, making you the obvious choice when deciding with whom to do business.
-Breaking down data silos and giving employees a single view of every customer improves productivity, customer experiences, and helps your dealership capitalize on every business opportunity.
+Remember: your customers view the dealership as one company, not separate departments.
+They expect you to know their history and proactively tailor messages and offers for them throughout their journey.
+This helps make you the obvious choice when they decide with whom to do business.
+Breaking down data silos and giving employees a single view of every customer improves productivity, customer experiences and helps your dealership capitalize on every business opportunity.

 Tips for Maintaining an Accurate Database

 Data hygiene isn’t a glamorous process, but clean data is essential to the success of your dealership.
 Here are some quick wins for cleaning up your data:

 - Start with Phone Processes